Speaking a foreign language can be intimidating.

-There are so many options that it is difficult to know where to begin.
+Sometimes, figuring out the best resources to help you learn a new language is even harder.
+Especially now when there are so many options that it can be difficult to know where to begin.

 In the past, I used Pimsleur for Spanish and found it helped give a boost to my listening and speaking skills.